Starting a franchise business in Indonesia may be a safer options for those who intend to with a reputable brand name while enjoying the benefits.

 As is the cases with all other types of business, franchise businesses in Indonesia still need to go through significant bureaucratic procedures and complex laws that regulate this type of investment.
 Investing time and finances into running a franchise business in Indonesia as a foreigner is not impossible.
 Those who choose to do so require proper preparation and knowledge of the various steps to be taken.

-In Indonesia, both the franchisor and the franchisee can be either individuals or legal entities and either residents or non-residents (this varies depending on the entity registration and location).
-Franchisors can rely on sub-franchisors (resident or non-resident) to run their business in a pre-determined location.
-Neither franchisors nor franchisees need to undergo trials or belong to Indonesian business organizations to operate a business in Indonesia.
+In Indonesia, both the franchiser and the franchisee can be either individuals or legal entities and either residents or non-residents (this varies depending on the entity registration and location).
+Franchisers can rely on sub-franchisers (resident or non-resident) to run their business in a pre-determined location.
+Neither franchisers nor franchisees need to undergo trials or belong to Indonesian business organizations to operate a business in Indonesia.

 Indonesia is a country full of businesses which are part of franchises, be they foreign of local franchises.
 The latest statistics show that there are more than 460 foreign franchises and 540 local franchises across the country today.
 These franchises span a great variety of sectors and cater to consumers of all types.